Pawtuxet Rangers

 Major Foggo enlisted with the Pawtuxet Rangers in July 2002.
 With her love for colonial history, and to fulfill a longtime desire, this educator decided to become an active member.
 For many years she was in the Color Guard and also served as the Grant Coordinator.
 Major Foggo was instrumental in securing the funds necessary to refurbish our Armory Hall building to authentic specifications.
 She enjoys wearing the regimental colors but also numerous other outfits as well; and interacting with the public about customs and matters of the period.
 In May 2021 she was elected as Finance Officer.
 Other accomplishments include being named Rhode Island History Teacher of the Year in 2015-2016, a docent for the Rhode Island Historical Society and Governor Stephen Hopkins House, and her work nationally with the Gilder Lehrman Institute of American History and the National Geographic Society to name a few.

-Captain Archer has been with the Rangers for five years.
+Captain Archer has been with the Rangers since 2010.
 She has served as Colors Sergeant and recently was commissioned to Colors Officer.
 She grew up watching the Gaspee Days parade, which she hasn’t missed once in 23 years.
 Watching the Rangers lead the parade all of those years is what inspired her to join the group.

 Larry Perez, MajorMajor Larry Perez, Executive Officer, Fife & Drum